 Flowers provide an excellent source of pollen and nectar for bees, butterflies, moths, and other insects.
 Try to avoid flowers with big or double flowers, such as tulips, roses, and daffodils.
 Instead, plant flowers like violets, marigolds, and sunflowers.
 This will help attract many beneficial, pollinating insects to your garden and once these come, other animals will follow suit as well.

-To add more layers and levels to your garden, consider planting shrubs, such as blackberry and redcurrant.
+To add more layers and levels to your garden, consider planting edible shrubs, such as blackberry and redcurrant.
 That way, you will harvest some delicious, home-grown berries.
 Small mammals will also be able to get a tasty snack and these shrubs are also favoured by bees and butterflies.

 Build a small rock garden

 Pile old rocks, bricks, and tiles in a quiet corner of your garden to provide a home for many species of insects and small mammals.
 Once you have built the small bug hotel, you can just leave it alone as nature will reclaim it over time.
 This will increase the diversity of species that will end up calling it their home.
+Here’s our take on how to build a rockery.

 Setting up bird boxes, as well as providing drinking water and food for birds will give a much-needed respite to different species of birds, which are losing their natural habitats.
 Putting out a variety of food, such as fat balls, peanuts, and seeds will quickly attract birds and help them survive during the winter months.
 This will also aid the growth of young chicks in the spring.